Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 Skip to content

-Kubb ships a Model Context Protocol server that exposes code-generation tools to any MCP-capable client.
-Once connected, your editor or agent can trigger Kubb generation, validate schemas, and inspect configuration without leaving the chat.
+Kubb ships a Model Context Protocol server.
+It exposes code-generation tools to any MCP-capable client.
+Once connected, your editor or agent runs Kubb generation, validates schemas, and inspects configuration from the chat.

 IMPORTANT

-The built-in MCP server requires Kubb v5 or higher.
+The built-in MCP server needs Kubb v5 or higher.

 NOTE

-This page covers consuming Kubb tooling inside your editor via MCP.
-If you want to generate an MCP server from your OpenAPI spec, see @kubb/plugin-mcp instead.
+This page covers using Kubb tooling inside your editor over MCP.
+To generate an MCP server from your OpenAPI spec, see @kubb/plugin-mcp instead.

 Starting the server